nareshganduri/SpottServer/README.md

 Each image returned has two parameters:
 * data - The image binary data itself, encoded as a base64 string
 * date - An ASCII string representing the time the picture was uploaded to the server

+The server is up now.
+Try it out at http://spott-server.herokuapp.com/